rafalfaro18/gulp-testing/readme.md

 gulp
 ```

-* to compile the project execute:
+* to compile the project into "dist" folder execute:
 ```bash
 gulp build
 ```